CarloHan/CarloHan.github.io/source/_posts/Selection-of-Precharge-Resistor.md

   YAGEO short time over load
 </div>

-"5 times of rated power for 5 sec", It means we can consider the peak power in 0.2 times derating.
-For our example the $ P_P $ equal to $ 300W $.
+"5 times of rated power for 5 sec", It means we can consider the peak power with 0.2 times derating.
+For our example the $ P_P $ will be derated to $ 300W $.
+At this point we can initially determine the model of the pre-charge resistor:

+$$ R = 167 \Omega \\ P = 300W$$

+Then we need to consider the practical applications, such as the assemble space limitation, cost limitation and so on.
+Also there is a case need to be paid attention which is "high frequency operation".
+Imaging that someone turn the vehicle on and off repeatedly in a short time.
+In this case, the pre-charge resistor was in a fully loaded state for a long time, and the temperature will increased so high that the resistor could be damaged.
+Therefore the power of the resistor must be reserved a proper margin.